 Parking decals may be purchased online by going to www.monmouth.edu/mupd and click on "Student Parking Registration" or by visiting our traffic bureau at police headquarters.
 All registration forms received after July 31 will be subject to a late fee.
 Parking decals will be issued on a first come first serve basis.
 If you have any questions please feel free to contact our traffic bureau at 732-571-3467.

 Should our demand for housing exceed our capacity (space availability), there will be a waitlist for each class year.
-Housing is only guaranteed for rising sophomores, however, it is important to note we have accommodated all requests for student housing over the past 5 years.
+Housing is only guaranteed for rising sophomores, who submit their deposit by February 19, however, it is important to note we have accommodated all requests for student housing over the past 5 years.
 We completed construction on a new residence hall and expanded our University Housing at The University Bluffs.

 Residents on the wait list will be identified by their housing number and all assignments will be issued in order of their housing number.
 The Office of Residential Life reserves the right to prioritize any resident to receive a housing assignment before others on the wait list due to extenuating circumstances (i.e. students who reside the furthest from campus and international students).
 You must show up to housing selection to be placed on the housing wait list and remain eligible to keep your Merit Award as a resident student.